 In Figure 6(a) and (b), the trend represents the AE events accumulated during the loading and unloading phase of each loading cycle.
 The number of AE events is shown with respect to the normalised load during each loading step.
 Here, AE activities are grouped into two categories namely 'primary AE activity' and 'secondary AE activity'.
-As can be seen from the results, AE events were registered during the loading phase of subsequent loading cycles due to crack formation under compressive loading phase of subsequent loading cycles due to friction between the existing crack surfaces referred to as secondary AE activity.
+As can be seen from the results, AE events were registered during the loading phase of subsequent loading cycles due to crack formation under compressive loading referred to as primary AE activity.
+Similarly, AE events were registered during the unloading phase of subsequent loading cycles due to friction between the existing crack surfaces referred to as secondary AE activity.